chumaky/datero-docs/docs/installation.md

 One for the web application and one for the database.

 You could run `datero` completely in CLI mode, but it's not handy.
-As a minimum, you will want to have an access for the web UI.
+As a minimum, you probably will want to have an access for the web UI.
-Internally, the web application is running on port 80, so you can map it to any port you want.
+Internally, the web application is running on port 80.
 If you want to use the database, you will need to map also internal 5432 port for the database.

 API is accessible through the web application under the `/api` path, so you don't need to expose it separately.